 Eugene Kingman (1909-1975) was a truly exceptional, amazing artist during the “New Deal” era, as well as a museum director later during his life.
-Below is an informative link about the life and career of this immensely creative and gifted person…
+The profile Preserving His Legacy describes the life and career of this immensely creative and gifted person.

 This site is designed to honor Eugene Kingman’s legacy and highly creative artistic gifts.
 Over time it will be developed to provide a catalog raissoné of the artist’s works.

 An overview of Kingman’s Nebraska paintings can be found in Kingman’s Nebraska, a collection constituting the celebrated artist’s tribute to the Great Prairie-Plains of Mid 20th Century Nebraska.

 A fascinating article and 13 images of Eugene Kingman’s oil paintings in this 1937 issue of National Geographic Magazine, featuring both Yosemite and Crater Lake National Parks.

 A special mural which Eugene Kingman painted in 1948 was displayed in the New YorkTimes lobby for a number of years.
 It has now been donated and shipped to the Joslyn Castle in Omaha Nebraska.
 A front page article in the Omaha World Herald describes this event.
 An earlier article announced the painting’s original installation.